-We’ll also take a look at the laws surrounding data breaches and what individuals can do to weather the effects of a data breach.
+We’ll also discuss the laws surrounding cybersecurity and data breaches, and consider what individuals can do to protect themselves against the effects of a data breach.
 Let’s get to the facts.

 Data breach statistics and facts